ThomasNJordan/ThomasNJordan.github.io/_projects/CryptoHack.md

 $ python3 -m pip install --upgrade pwntools
 $ python3 -m pip install pyCryptoDome && pythohn3 -m pip install z3-solver
 ```

+## Reflection
+Cryptohack is a great website for learning more about cryptography, and it was a great opprotunity to expand my math background and get more hands-on experience with modern cryptography, and how it interacts with modern computing systems.